davidobrien1985/davidobrien1985.github.io/blog/_posts/2013-01-07-update-how-to-create-a-new-software-update-group-in-configmgr-2012.md

       <!--CRLF-->
     </p>

     <pre style="overflow: visible; font-size: 8pt; font-family: 'Courier New', courier, monospace; color: black; direction: ltr; text-align: left; margin: 0em; line-height: 12pt; width: 100%; background-color: white; border-style: none; padding: 0px;">    A switch.
 Use this Parameter if you want to define the updates in a CSV file.
-If you use this, don<span style="color: #008000;">'t use "KnowledgeBaseIDs" and "DateUpdatesCreated".
+If you use this, don't use "KnowledgeBaseIDs" and "DateUpdatesCreated".

     <p>
       <!--CRLF-->